-Approval MA/JS 1.2 Partner drop-out with replacement Description of change: A project partner is dropping out and another eligible organisation is taking over the implementation of the activities and the budget.
-The drop-out can happen under the following circumstances: • The partner hasn't started the implementation of the respective activities therefore these, as well as the budget, will be fully taken over; • The partner has carried out partial delivery, but cannot continue the project work.
+Approval MA/JS 1.2 Partner drop-out with replacement - Description of change: A project partner is dropping out and another eligible organisation is taking over the implementation of the activities and the budget.
+The drop-out can happen under the following circumstances: The partner hasn't started the implementation of the respective activities therefore these, as well as the budget, will be fully taken over; The partner has carried out partial delivery, but cannot continue the project work.
 In this case only the remaining tasks and budget will be taken over.
 Restrictions: In both cases the pre-condition of the change is that the partner dropping out is not continuing its participation in the project (it can still participate in project activities, e.g., steering group meetings as external participants).
 The replacement can only be done by partners receiving funding from the same source as the dropping out partner.
 (E.g. ERDF to ERDF) No reallocation between different funds is allowed.
-The replacement can be done either by: a) a new organisation, or b) an existing project partner.
-Inform the MA/JS via the e-monitoring system; Submit the updated project data via the e-monitoring system; Submit a partner declaration for: a) a new organisation OR b) an existing partner, updated and reflecting the increased budget Approval a) MA/JS based on the confirmation of the respective MC members on the eligibility of the new partner b) MA/JS based on the confirmation of the higher partner budget from the respective MC members 2.
-Changes in the project partner organisations (n ame, legal status, legal successor etc.) Description of change: Structural or legal changes, such as a name change or legal status change, or the designation of a To do list: 1) Inform the MA/JS via the e-monitoring system;
+The replacement can be done either by: a new organisation, or b an existing project partner.
+To do list: 1) Submit a request for change form via the e-monitoring system; Inform the MA/JS via the e-monitoring system; 2) Submit the updated project data via the e-monitoring system; 3) Submit a partner declaration for: a) a new organisation OR b) an existing partner, updated and reflecting the increased budget Approval a) MA/JS based on the confirmation of the respective MC members on the eligibility of the new partner b) MA/JS based on the confirmation of the higher partner budget from the respective MC members 2.
+Changes in the project partner organisations (r name, legal status, legal successor etc.) Description of change: Structural or legal changes, such as a name change or legal status change, or the designation of a To do list: 1) Submit a request for change form via the e-monitoring system legal successor, which might occur in the project partner organisations during the implementation phase.
+Inform the MA/JS via the e-monitoring system; 2) Submit the updated project data via the e-monitoring system 3) Submit an updated partner declaration or a new partner declaration for the legal successor 4) Submit a copy of the official document stating the structural, legal etc. change 5) If needed, submit a copy of the document proving that the name/legal statues/old organisation ceases to exist Approval MA/JS Or MA/JS based on the confirmation of the respective MC members on the eligibility of the partner 3.
+Changes in the budget 3.1 Reallocation between budget lines above the flexibility level Description of change: The change comprises a budget reallocation between the budget lines which goes above the level of the flexibility rule.
+Restrictions: Only one budget change allowed during the project implementation.
+To do list: 1) - Submit a request for change form via the e-monitoring system; Inform the MA/JS via the e-monitoring system; 2) Submit the updated project data via the e-monitoring system.
+Due to the COVID-19 pandemic projects can apply for one additional budget reallocation in agreement with the MA/JS.
+2) The spending plan can only be changed in the last period and only if the total ERDF co-financing of the project decreased/increased or the project was prolonged.
+Approval MA/JS 3.2 Reallocation between project partners (and b udget lines) Description of change: The change comprises a budget reallocation between project partners.
+The budget reallocation To do list: 1)-Submit a request for change form via the e-monitoring system;